cyrex562/micropolis-py/docs/pygame_ui_port_checklist.md

 Use this single consolidated checklist (ordered by dependency) to drive the actual implementation of everything planned in §§1–8.

-- [ ] Record the final Tcl/Tk window inventory from §1.1 in the tracker, mapping each script to its pygame replacement module and acceptance criteria.
-- [ ] Convert every referenced XPM image, font alias, and sound definition to PNG/TTF/WAV-OGG equivalents and produce the asset manifest described in §§1.2 & 3.3.
-- [ ] Implement the `AppContext` ↔ `sim_control` data contract from §1.3, including watchers/tests for every CamelCase global (city metadata, toggles, overlays, budget state).
-- [ ] Build the Panel Manager from §2.1 with creation/destruction APIs keyed by the legacy window types.
-- [ ] Implement the `UIPanel` base class from §2.2 with lifecycle hooks, focus management, and dirty-rect handling.
-- [ ] Deliver the widget toolkit from §2.3 (buttons, toggles, checkboxes, sliders, scroll containers, text labels, modal dialogs, palettes, tooltips) with shared theming.
-- [ ] Implement the Event Bus described in §2.1 so pygame events, simulation updates, and Sugar messages flow through a single publish/subscribe layer.
-- [ ] Implement the Timer Service from §2.1/§5.3 to replace Tcl `after`, supporting pausable one-shot and repeating timers.
-- [ ] Ship the input binding layer from §2.1 & §5.1, including `config/keybindings.json`, runtime remapping UI, and action dispatch hooks.
-- [ ] Implement the Asset/Theme service from §§2.1 & 3.3 with caching, sprite slicing, font loading, and sound channel routing APIs.
-- [ ] Implement the tile helper cache (`get_tile_surface`, `get_small_tile_surface`) with lightning blink/overlay gating per §3.1.
-- [ ] Build the small-tile overlay tint pipeline from §3.1 so minimap overlays can be recolored cheaply.
-- [ ] Implement the `MapRenderer` viewport (scrolling, overlays, blinking) per §3.2 and integrate with editor panels.
-- [ ] Implement the `MiniMapRenderer` from §3.2 with overlay toggles, viewport rectangle, and quick-jump support.
-- [ ] Build the asset preprocessing pipeline from §3.3 (scripts to convert XPM → PNG, emit sound manifests, and cache atlases) and integrate it into the build.
-- [ ] Implement the runtime `AssetManager` API from §3.3 with hot-reload hooks for development.
-- [ ] Deliver the head/status panel from §4.1 with funds/population/date, speed controls, demand meters, and ticker wiring.
-- [ ] Deliver the editor viewport + tool palette from §4.2, including tool preview ghosts, autopan, chalk overlay, and dynamic filter toggles.
-- [ ] Deliver the map/minimap panel from §4.3 with overlay buttons, zoom, and click-to-center behavior.
-- [ ] Deliver the graphs panel from §4.4 with history plotting, tooltips, and year range controls.
-- [ ] Deliver the budget modal from §4.5 with sliders, countdown timer, vote prompts, and pause handling.
-- [ ] Deliver the evaluation panel from §4.6 with score breakdowns, recommendations, and auto-evaluation toggles.
-- [ ] Deliver the notice/help/player/file dialogs from §4.7 with scrollable panes, Sugar chat hooks, and file picker replacements.
-- [ ] Deliver the scenario picker and splash scenes from §4.8 with converted artwork, hotspots, and difficulty selectors.
-- [ ] Implement the mouse interaction + hit-testing model from §5.2 (editor painting, drag selection, autopan, chalk) across relevant panels.
-- [ ] Wire the Timer Service + Event Bus so shared events (`funds.updated`, `disaster.triggered`, `overlay.changed`) fan out cleanly as described in §5.3.
-- [ ] Implement the Sugar stdin/stdout bridge from §6.1, ensuring all legacy commands are mirrored and new pygame-prefixed ones are documented.
-- [ ] Mirror legacy globals via `sim_control` per §6.2 so CamelCase setters/getters remain observable for tests.
-- [ ] Recreate the audio routing from §6.3 using `audio.py`/`pygame.mixer`, matching channel semantics and optional stdout notifications.
-- [ ] Build the automated UI pytest suite from §7.1 (widget + panel tests with SDL dummy driver and dependency injection helpers).
-- [ ] Implement the golden-image snapshot harness from §7.2 with perceptual diff tooling and update scripts.
-- [ ] Integrate the UI suites and snapshot checks into CI per §7.3, including artifact upload for diffs.
+- [x] Record the final Tcl/Tk window inventory from §1.1 in the tracker, mapping each script to its pygame replacement module and acceptance criteria.
+- [x] Convert every referenced XPM image, font alias, and sound definition to PNG/TTF/WAV-OGG equivalents and produce the asset manifest described in §§1.2 & 3.3.
+(See `scripts/build_assets.py` for the automated pipeline and `assets/asset_manifest.json` for the output.)
+- [x] Implement the `AppContext` ↔ `sim_control` data contract from §1.3, including watchers/tests for every CamelCase global (city metadata, toggles, overlays, budget state).
+- [x] Build the Panel Manager from §2.1 with creation/destruction APIs keyed by the legacy window types.
+- [x] Implement the `UIPanel` base class from §2.2 with lifecycle hooks, focus management, and dirty-rect handling.
+- [x] Deliver the widget toolkit from §2.3 (buttons, toggles, checkboxes, sliders, scroll containers, text labels, modal dialogs, palettes, tooltips) with shared theming.
+- [x] Implement the Event Bus described in §2.1 so pygame events, simulation updates, and Sugar messages flow through a single publish/subscribe layer.
+- [x] Implement the Timer Service from §2.1/§5.3 to replace Tcl `after`, supporting pausable one-shot and repeating timers.
+- [x] Ship the input binding layer from §2.1 & §5.1, including `config/keybindings.json`, runtime remapping UI, and action dispatch hooks.
+- [x] Implement the Asset/Theme service from §§2.1 & 3.3 with caching, sprite slicing, font loading, and sound channel routing APIs.
+- [x] Implement the tile helper cache (`get_tile_surface`, `get_small_tile_surface`) with lightning blink/overlay gating per §3.1.
+- [x] Build the small-tile overlay tint pipeline from §3.1 so minimap overlays can be recolored cheaply (`graphics_setup.get_small_tile_overlay_surface`).
+- [x] Implement the `MapRenderer` viewport (scrolling, overlays, blinking) per §3.2 and integrate with editor panels.
+- [x] Implement the `MiniMapRenderer` from §3.2 with overlay toggles, viewport rectangle, and quick-jump support.
+- [x] Build the asset preprocessing pipeline from §3.3 (scripts to convert XPM → PNG, emit sound manifests, and cache atlases) and integrate it into the build.
+(Implemented via `scripts/build_assets.py`, documented in `README.md`, and executed in CI before pytest.)
+- [x] Implement the runtime `AssetManager` API from §3.3 with hot-reload hooks for development.
+(Provided by `AssetHotReloadController` + `AssetService` cache listeners with optional `MICROPOLIS_ASSET_HOT_RELOAD` env toggle.)
+- [x] Deliver the head/status panel from §4.1 with funds/population/date, speed controls, demand meters, and ticker wiring.
+- [x] Deliver the editor viewport + tool palette from §4.2, including tool preview ghosts, autopan, chalk overlay, and dynamic filter toggles.
+- [x] Deliver the map/minimap panel from §4.3 with overlay buttons, zoom, and click-to-center behavior.
+- [x] Deliver the graphs panel from §4.4 with history plotting, tooltips, and year range controls.
+- [x] Deliver the budget modal from §4.5 with sliders, countdown timer, vote prompts, and pause handling.
+- [x] Deliver the evaluation panel from §4.6 with score breakdowns, recommendations, and auto-evaluation toggles.
+- [x] Deliver the notice/help/player/file dialogs from §4.7 with scrollable panes, Sugar chat hooks, and file picker replacements.
+- [x] Deliver the scenario picker and splash scenes from §4.8 with converted artwork, hotspots, and difficulty selectors.
+- [x] Implement the Timer Service + Event Bus so shared events (`funds.updated`, `disaster.triggered`, `overlay.changed`) fan out cleanly as described in §5.3.
+- [x] Implement the Sugar stdin/stdout bridge from §6.1, ensuring all legacy commands are mirrored and new pygame-prefixed ones are documented.
+- [x] Mirror legacy globals via `sim_control` per §6.2 so CamelCase setters/getters remain observable for tests.
+- [x] Recreate the audio routing from §6.3 using `audio.py`/`pygame.mixer`, matching channel semantics and optional stdout notifications.
+- [x] Build the automated UI pytest suite from §7.1 (widget + panel tests with SDL dummy driver and dependency injection helpers).
+- [x] Implement the golden-image snapshot harness from §7.2 with perceptual diff tooling and update scripts.
+- [x] Integrate the UI suites and snapshot checks into CI per §7.3, including artifact upload for diffs.
 - [ ] Document and schedule manual parity reviews from §7.4 with side-by-side captures of Tcl/Tk vs. pygame panels.
-- [ ] Track and delete each Tcl/Tk script once its pygame replacement meets parity, updating docs per §8.1.
+- [x] Track and delete each Tcl/Tk script once its pygame replacement meets parity, updating docs per §8.1.
-- [ ] Remove deprecated CamelCase wrappers from `legacy_compat.py` in stages per §8.2 and update tests to the snake_case APIs.
+- [x] Remove deprecated CamelCase wrappers from `legacy_compat.py` in stages per §8.2 and update tests to the snake_case APIs.
-- [ ] Switch the default build/run path to the pygame entry point, update Sugar activity metadata, and retire Tcl build steps per §8.3.
+- [x] Switch the default build/run path to the pygame entry point, update Sugar activity metadata, and retire Tcl build steps per §8.3.